 Develop best-practice guidelines for the implementation of relevant Recommendations adopted by ITU‑T as a result of the implementation of Resolution 73 (Rev. Geneva, 2022), both for monitoring changes in the climate and reducing the impact of climate change using the action plan in WTSA Resolution 44 (Rev. Geneva, 2022), in particular programmes 1, 2, 3 and 4 thereof.

-Strategies to develop a responsible approach to, and comprehensive treatment of, telecommunication/ICT waste: policy and regulatory actions required in developing countries, in close collaboration with ITU‑T Study Group 5.
+Strategies to develop a responsible approach to, and comprehensive treatment of, telecommunication/ICT waste: policy and regulatory actions required in developing countries, in close collaboration with ITU‑T Study Group 5 and Question C/2.

-Consider the role of ICTs towards a greener world post-COVID-19.
+The role of ICTs and cutting-edge intelligent technologies like AI in efficiently handling e-waste, and in reducing climate change-related disasters like flash floods and large-scale fires (in collaboration with Question 3/1 and Question D/2).

+The role of ICTs in monitoring and protecting biodiversity worldwide and, in particular, in biodiversity hotspots where the variety and richness of ecosystems is particularly high.

 Collection of case studies, identification of lessons learned and best practices related to human exposure to electromagnetic fields.

 Examine new wireless technologies, best practices in EMF management, harmonization of standards and risk communication, with priority focus on: